valentin2105/Salt-Network/Readme.md

 ```

 This state actually work on Debian (all version I think).

-I use it only with **eth0**, for sure, you can add other interfaces.
+I use it only for **eth0** but you can easily add other interfaces.